EinfachEli08/FastCraft/README.md

 ## Contributions
 Contributions are welcome!
 Whether it's optimizing code, fixing bugs, or adding features, feel free to submit pull requests.
 Ensure your code adheres to Minecrafts source style works as expected.

-## Disclaimer
-FastCraft is a fan project and is not affiliated with Mojang, Microsoft, or Minecraft.
-It is created as a personal coding challenge.

 ## Contact
 For questions or discussions, feel free to reach out via GitHub issues or pull requests.
 Thank you for your interest in FastCraft!